Amy Herr

-Amy Elizabeth Herr is the John D. and Catherine T. MacArthur Professor at the University of California, Berkeley, where she is attached to the Department of Bioengineering.
+Amy Elizabeth Herr is an American professor.
+She is the John D. and Catherine T. MacArthur Professor at the University of California, Berkeley, where she is attached to the Department of Bioengineering.
 At Berkeley she was also the founding executive director of the Bakar Bioenginuity Hub.
 Herr is a Chan Zuckerberg BioHub Investigator and the Chief Technology Officer of the Chan Zuckerberg Biohub Network, a fellow of both the National Academy of Inventors and the American Institute of Medical and Biological Engineering, as well as a co-founder of Zephyrus Biosciences, a biotechnology company that was acquired by Bio-Techne.

 Early life and education

 Amy Herr was born in Ohio, and grew up in Florida.
 In high school, a research project took her to the International Science and Engineering Fair, where she received an American Meteorological Society (AMS) Honorable Mention for her project focused on the performance of iced airfoils.

 She earned her B.S. in Engineering & Applied Science at Caltech, and her M.S. and Ph.D. in Mechanical Engineering at Stanford University where she studied under Tom Kenny and Juan Santiago as a National Science Foundation Graduate Research Fellow.
 Her thesis is titled "Isoelectric Focusing for Multi-Dimensional Separations in Microfluidic Devices."